-Kate Beckinsale’s Cats Mime Intense Boxing Match In ‘WBO’ Costumes
+Kate Beckinsale Enacts Dramatic Boxing Match With Her Cats In ‘WBO’ Costumes

 Intrigue rose as the scene cut quickly to a pair of delicate human hands with a stylish manicure and dark polish that grasped Clive around his round midsection.

-The female fingers were almost completely obscured by his glorious mane of belly fur as he flew back across the counter, seemingly bowled over by the weight of the staged punch.
+The feminine fingers were almost completely obscured by his glorious mane of belly fur as he flew back across the counter, seemingly bowled over by the weight of the staged punch.

 The farce continued with sweet Willow finally getting a little screen-time as she was pictured waving a victorious farewell to her opponent, until he retaliated moments later with a matching strike to her whiskers.